This post may contain affiliate links at no additional cost to you.

-I’ve seen a 20-something year olds joke about lagging behind on Sallie Mae etc. We’ve all seen those memes right?
+I’ve seen a 20-something-year-olds joke about lagging behind on Sallie Mae etc. We’ve all seen those memes right?
 We have heard those commentaries about the struggles of youth and being penniless.
 That’s how (how I feel as a 20-something) we fit in, build camaraderie and feel accepted with our pals.

 Splitting a cheap appetizer at happy hour makes a broke brotherhood/sisterhood official.

 Under the Affordable Care Act (ACA) you can stay on your parent’s health care plan until you’re 26.
-The age jump use to be for those under 19 years of age but it left a lot of young people scrambling for health care so the range was extended.
+The age jump uses to be for those under 19 years of age but it left a lot of young people scrambling for health care so the range was extended.
 If our bipartisan government can pass that part and agree to it then it definitely seems socially acceptable to be broke and to be supported by mom and dad.

 Cute to Broke factor: socially Cute.

 The big 3-0 is a doozy of a number.
 I’m not 30 yet but Jared is getting close to that threshold.
-He has been gainfully employed for 7 years and reason enough anywhere from 5 to 7 years should be enough time to learn the basics of personal finance and have established a 3 month emergency fund.
+He has been gainfully employed for 7 years and reason enough anywhere from 5 to 7 years should be enough time to learn the basics of personal finance and have established a 3-month emergency fund.

-Between late 20s to the early the 30s, you see an influx of intentional sexual conduct.
+Between the late 20s to the early the 30s, you see an influx of intentional sexual conduct.
 That’s very different from >18.
 Now everyone expects you to be getting it on, buying a house and starting a family.
 I imagine when I cross that 30 line my mother will be wearing a catcher’s baseball mitt for all the rounds of babies I should be firing out.

 The moment you hit 3-0 things change.
 It’s not Earth shattering but more of a silent psychological shift.
 Oh but you can’t cry because you’re way past that age to really cry about it (according to my husband who has dreaded the 3-0.)